Lidcombe: Lidcombe Oval

-Lidcombe Oval, situated in Church Street, on the northern side of the railway line, was the home ground of the Western Suburbs Magpies from 1967–1986.
+Lidcombe Oval, situated in Church Street, on the northern side of the railway line, was the home ground of the Western Suburbs Magpies from 1967 to 1986.
 The playing surface is enclosed by a cycling track.
 The ground earned a reputation as a fortress for the home side, particularly in the late 1970s to the early 1980s when the Magpies were at their most competitive.
 Games against rivals Parramatta Eels and Manly-Warringah Sea Eagles would usually draw large crowds during this era.
 The attendance record for the venue is 21,015 (Wests vs Parramatta, 30 July 1978).